-Israel destroys terror infrastructure in Gaza's 'Towers Neighborhood' | International
+Israel destroys terror infrastructure in Gaza's 'towers neighborhood' | International

 - Israel

-tel Aviv [Israel], January 5 (ANI/TPS): Israeli soldiers completed operations in northern Gaza's "Towers Neighborhood," destroying a chemical laboratory for weapons production, tunnel shafts and anti-tank firing positions, the Israel Defense Forces said on Friday.
-The northern Gaza neighborhood consists of tall buildings that dominate the area.
+Tel Aviv [Israel], January 6 (ANI/TPS): Israeli soldiers completed operations in northern Gaza's "Towers Neighbourhood," destroying a chemical laboratory for weapons production, tunnel shafts and anti-tank firing positions, the Israel Defence Forces said on Friday.
+The northern Gaza neighbourhood consists of tall buildings that dominate the area.

 The IDF added that the complex contained a chemical laboratory for the production of weapons and a related warehouse.
 The complex and its tunnels were destroyed by combat engineers and air strikes.